 We all spend too much time on our phones, and we can’t help but be influenced by what we look at.
 Make sure that your social media is adding to your life and not taking away; unfollow people who invite negativity into your life or who trigger you on a personal level.
 As we make goals to be outside more and truly present with our families, make sure you’re putting a limit on your phone usage.
 I find alarms and app limits very useful when I want to cut down on my social media consumption.

 I hope you’ve enjoyed these tips and will implement them in your home and life!
-You can find more organizing tips and ideas here.
 Let me know in the comments, what is your favorite part about spring cleaning?